 If you are looking for a comprehensive list of film festivals to look at check out this site for all you need to know.

 I hope that this post has given you(the filmmaker) a better understanding of what it takes for a short film to be selected into short film festivals or feature-length film festivals.

 If you have the perfect team behind you, you can rest easier knowing that your direction, cinematography, sound, music, and editing will provide you with the best film project that you can achieve.

-Just don’t be dejected if your film isn’t selected into a certain film festival, it’s all part of the process of filmmaking.
+Just don’t be dejected if your film isn’t selected for a certain film festival, it’s all part of the process of filmmaking.
 Just remember this quote from Galaxy Quest “ Never give up!
 Never Surrender!”

 If you liked this post please share it with social media from the icons below.
 If you have any comments or suggestions from the film festival experience, please leave a comment below.
 I would appreciate it.